sconover/wrong/README.markdown

 Before you get your knickers in a twist about how this is totally unacceptable because it doesn't support this or that use case, here are our caveats and excuses:

 * It works!
-Tested in 1.8.6, 1.8.7, 1.9.1, and 1.9.2-rc2.
+Tested in MRI 1.8.6, 1.8.7, 1.9.1, 1.9.2, and JRuby 1.5.3.
 (Thank you, [rvm](http://rvm.beginrescueend.com/)!)
 * Your code needs to be in a file.
   * If you're developing Ruby code without saving it to a mounted disk, then sorry, Wrong is not right for you.
-  * We monkey-patch IRB so if you do `irb -rwrong` it'll save off your session in a place Wrong can read it.
+  * We monkey-patch IRB so if you do `irb -rwrong` it'll save off your session in memory where Wrong can read it.
+  * It'd be nice if it could work inside a `-e` block but as far as we can tell, there's no way to grab that `-e` code from inside Ruby.
 * It's a development-time testing library, not a production runtime library, so there are no security or filesystem issues.
 * `eval` isn't evil, it's just misunderstood.
 * It makes a few assumptions about the structure of your code, leading to some restrictions:
   * You can't have more than one call to `assert` per line.
-(This should not be a problem since even if you're nesting asserts for some bizarre reason, we assume you know where your Return key is.
-And actually, technically you can put two asserts on a line, but it always describes the first one it sees, which means that if the second one executes, its failure message will be incorrect or broken.)
+(This should not be a problem since even if you're nesting asserts for some bizarre reason, we assume you know where your Return key is.)
   * You can't use metaprogramming to write your assert blocks.
-  * All variables and methods must be available in the binding of the assertion block.
+  * All variables and methods must be available in the binding of the assert block.
+  * Passing a proc around and eventually calling assert on it might not work in some Ruby implementations.

 ## Adapters ##